 To combat oxidation, you need to protect your floors against direct sunlight.
 Draping windows is a good way to keep the harsh glare of sunlight from damaging your floors.
 If you can’t keep every ray out, think about using rugs to cover up larger areas.
 It also makes sense to reconfigure your rooms regularly.
 Moving furniture around will ensure all sections of your flooring have received similar UV exposure, resulting in less concentrated areas of oxidation.

 At Wood Flooring Ireland, we offer an impressive selection of engineered wood flooring products.
-Keep it simple with long planks or add some elegance to your interiors with Versailles panels.
-Looking to add some personality to your spaces?
-We also stock a stunning range of herringbone flooring and chevron flooring.
+Keep it simple with long planks, or add some elegance to your interiors with Chevron or Herringbone flooring.